Addiction | 5 min read

 Learn more about the risks of mixing hydrocodone and alcohol, overdose risks, and treatment options for substance use disorders.

+While effective for pain management, hydrocodone also comes with serious risks, especially when misused or mixed with other substances.
 Along with therapeutic effects, hydrocodone can cause side effects like euphoria, drowsiness, and confusion.
 Used in high doses or with other substances, hydrocodone can carry serious risks of dependence, withdrawal, and addiction.

 Opioids like hydrocodone have a significant risk of overdose because of their depressant-like effects on the brain.[1]
 When this occurs, breathing can slow to near-fatal or fatal levels.
 This is a risk on its own with hydrocodone, especially in high doses, but the risk is significantly higher if you mix hydrocodone with alcohol, which depresses the body further.